 Epps returns as Day-Day in Friday After Next, which also sees Terry Crews in one of his earliest roles.
 A hoodlum in a Santa suit is striking South Central.
 And he has stolen the rent money from Craig (Cube) and Day-Day who need to find a way to make it back before they get evicted.
 Don’t look for too much originality here.
 It’s dumb, it’s fun, it’s rated R and it uses a bunch of words that just wouldn’t fly today.
 With the fourth and final installment Last Friday looking it’s a go after years of rumors, let’s hope they manage to muster up some of the magic of the original film.

 Okay, this is a more obvious pick, which is why I’m tacking it onto the end.
 But for a long time, 1984’s Gremlins was never part of mainstream Christmas viewing.
 Perhaps it was deemed too violent or scary for major networks to air.
-Only in recent years have I noticed it popping up on TV and theatres with special screenings during the holidays.
+Only in recent years have I noticed it popping up on TV and theaters with special screenings during the holidays.
 Executive produced by Steven Spielberg, Gremlins is a true classic that doesn’t need much explanation.
 You know the deal.
 No bright lights and don’t feed after midnight.

 Now, can we discuss the getting wet thing?
 It’s established early on that even a small bit of water can make the mogwai multiply like crazy.
-Yet shuffling, caroling and falling in the snow have absolutely no effect.
+Yet shuffling, caroling, and falling in the snow have absolutely no effect.
 Gremlins are absolutely fine in the snow as they terrorize Kingston Falls all night.
 Are we to believe that the reptilian gremlins have a stronger threshold to water than the mammalian mogwai?
 This may be a subject of discussion that will never truly be resolved.

 Got any more suggestions for some of the less obvious or too often forgotten Christmas movies?
 Let us know in the comments section below.